zgeaw/type-script-loader/README_EN.md

 #### `devtool` / sourcemaps

 If you want to be able to debug your original source then you can thanks to the magic of sourcemaps.
-There are 2 steps to getting this set up with type-script-loader and webpack.
+There are 2 steps to getting this set up with typescript-loader-webpack and webpack.

-First, for type-script-loader to produce **sourcemaps**, you will need to set the [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) option as `"sourceMap": true`.
+First, for typescript-loader-webpack to produce **sourcemaps**, you will need to set the [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) option as `"sourceMap": true`.

 Second, you need to set the `devtool` option in your `webpack.config.js` to support the type of sourcemaps you want.
 To make your choice have a read of the [`devtool` webpack docs](https://webpack.js.org/configuration/devtool/).
 You may be somewhat daunted by the choice available.
 You may also want to vary the sourcemap strategy depending on your build environment.
 Here are some example strategies for different environments: